-The correct answer is, to 6 decimals, 0.746824.
-So we see that although for the same N importance sampling is about two times slower, it gets closer to the correct answer for a much smaller number of iterations.
-At N = 10000000 the error in the direct method is $71/10^6$, but only $10/10^6$ in the importance sampled method.
+- ullet So we see that although for the same N importance sampling is about two times slower, it gets closer to the correct answer for a much smaller number of iterations. - At N=10000000 the error in the direct method is $53/10^6$ , but only $6/10^6$ in the importance sampled method.

 So clearly it is worth using the importance sampling.